EntrustCorporation/cps/entrust.md

 The CA will not issue Certificates with validity period that exceeds the validity period of the corresponding Root CA Certificate.
 The CA will not backdate the notBefore date of a Subscriber Certificate.

 The CA enforces multi-factor authentication for all accounts capable of causing certificate issuance or performing Registration Authority.
-In addition, the CA implements technical controls operated to restrict issuance of SSL, EV and S/MIME Certificates through accounts which are limited to a set of pre-approved domains or email addresses.
+In addition, the CA implements technical controls operated to restrict issuance of OV TLS, EV TLS and S/MIME Certificates through accounts which are limited to a set of pre-approved domains or email addresses.

-**SSL and EV SSL Certificates**
+**OV and EV TLS Certificates**

-SSL and EV SSL Certificate requests are reviewed using pre-issuance linting software to monitor adherences to this CPS, the Baseline Requirements and the EV SSL Guidelines limited to the linter coverage.
+OV and EV TLS Certificate requests are reviewed using linting software to monitor adherences to this CPS, the Baseline Requirements and the EV SSL Guidelines limited to the linter coverage.

 ### 4.3.2 Notification to subscriber by the CA of issuance of certificate